 - A photo from St. Patrick’s Day or some other event

 - A photo with a busy background

 - A photo where you are too far away

-Think about how the photos above will make you appear to other LinkedIn users, specifically those who are prospective customers.
+Think about how the photos above will make you appear to other users, specifically those who are prospective customers or doing LinkedIn prospecting.